restlessronin/gfm-strip-disallowed/README.md

 This filter is a quick solution to remove this markup in the cases where the input contains the diallowed tags.

-In particular I needed it to for the `index.ipynb` file of my nbdev project, which is converted to the Github `README.txt`.
+In particular I needed it to for the `index.ipynb` file of an `nbdev` project, which is converted to the Github `README.md`.

 ## Installing